If you are trying to bulk up, your diet will be different than if you are trying to slim down and lose weight.

 Knowing what you want to do will help when it comes to choosing your diet.

-Gaining muscle mass is a goal many people who weight train have, especially men.
+Gaining muscle mass is a goal many people who weight train have.

 As you work out and gain muscle mass, your body becomes more efficient, which means that it burns more calories.